-The debate has recently resurged in light of remarks made by DOJ Assistant Attorney General Makan Delrahim and FTC Bureau of Competition Director Bruce Hoffman.68 Both expressed strong disfavour of conduct remedies because of the increasing difficulty of drafting and enforcing them.69 Further, each emphasised that the role of the DOJ and FTC is that of antitrust enforcer, not regulator.70 Their concerns regarding conduct remedies except in very narrow circumstances may indicate the agencies' greater scepticism about using conduct remedies broadly in the future.
+The debate resurged in light of the 2020 DOJ Merger Remedies Manual and remarks made by DOJ Assistant Attorney General Makan Delrahim and former FTC Bureau of Competition Director Bruce Hoffman.
+Both expressed strong disfavour of conduct remedies because of the increasing difficulty of drafting and enforcing them.
+Further, each emphasised that the role of the DOJ and FTC is that of antitrust enforcer, not regulator.
+Their concerns regarding conduct remedies except in very narrow circumstances may have indicated the agencies greater scepticism about using conduct remedies broadly in the future.
+In February 2020, however, the current FTC Bureau of Competition Director unequivocally stated that the agency will continue to use behavioural remedies for consummated and non-consummated mergers as needed to restore competition.
+Thus, behavioural remedies remain one of the agencies tools for remedying potentially anticompetitive mergers, but the scope of their use remains to be seen.

-68 Delrahim 2017 Address; D Bruce Hoffman, Acting Director, FTC Bureau of Competition, Vertical Merger Enforcement at the FTC, Remarks as prepared for Credit Suisse 2018 Washington Perspectives Conference (18 January 2018), available at www.ftc.gov/system/files/documents/public statements/1304213/hoffman_vertical_merger_speech_final.pdf.
+70 Delrahim 2017 Address; D Bruce Hoffman, Acting Director, FTC Bureau of Competition, Vertical Merger Enforcement at the FTC, Remarks as prepared for Credit Suisse 2018 Washington Perspectives Conference (10 January 2018), available at www.ftc.gov/system/files/documents/public_statements/1304213/hoffman_vertical_merger_speech_final.pdf.